jspsych/jsPsych/docs/markdown_docs/features/fullscreen.md

 });

 timeline.push({
-  type: 'text',
+  type: 'html-keyboard-response',
-  text: 'This trial will be in fullscreen mode.'
+  stimulus: 'This trial will be in fullscreen mode.'
 });

 // exit fullscreen mode